nikolicbora/Online-Games/README.md

 3. Crossword puzzle:
 User is given 5 x 5 matrics,he can guess characters and they will appear inmatrics if they are there or he can words.Meaningful words can be placed horizontaly or verticaly.

+User can see score board of first 10 players for game of the day.